data666/Anomaly-Detection-in-Industrial-Inspection/data/readme.txt

 I resized the images to 128x128 to save memory and normalized the pixel values by dividing by 255.
 Then, I used OpenCV’s built-in function to reduce noise in the images.
 Finally, I labeled all the images and saved them as a .mat file.
-Because the file is quite large, I stored it in Google Drive. x_train contains 4283 images, and x_test contains 1071 images.
+Because the file is quite large, I stored it in Google Drive.
+The link will be sent to you via Slack. x_train contains 4283 images, and x_test contains 1071 images.

 Below is the mapping dictionary: